zopefoundation/ZConfig/doc/zconfig.rst

 as a **basic-key**, the standard data type will be used.
-If that fails, the value must be a **dotted-name** containing at least one dot, and a conversion function will be sought using the :meth:`search` method of the data type registry used to load the schema.
+If that fails, the value must be a **dotted-name** containing at least one dot, and a conversion function will be sought using the :meth:`~.search` method of the data type registry used to load the schema.

 .. _elements: